SaumyaSharma21/Pathlock-Assignment/ProjectManager/Backend/MiniProjectManager.Api/API_DOCUMENTATION.md

 ## Additional Notes

-- All authenticated endpoints require a valid JWT token in the Authorization header
+- All authenticated endpoints require a valid JWT token in the Authorization header: `Authorization: Bearer <token>`
 - All dates are in ISO 8601 format
-- Task status can be: NotStarted, InProgress, Completed
+- **Task Status Values:**
+  - `0` = Todo (default status for new tasks)
+  - `1` = InProgress
+  - `2` = Done
+- **Data Format Requirements:**
+  - **Request bodies for PUT/POST operations require PascalCase property names** (Title, Description, Status, etc.)
+  - **Response bodies use camelCase property names** (title, description, status, etc.)
+  - Status must be sent as integer values (0, 1, 2) in requests
+  - Status is returned as integer values (0, 1, 2) in responses
 - Project and task IDs are GUIDs
 - The API uses UTC timestamps for all date/time fields
+- The frontend automatically handles the data format conversion between camelCase and PascalCase